migueldamota/migueldamota/README.md

 #### [GoSquash](https://github.com/gosquash)

 An open source mobile app for playing Squash with your friends and save your scores for tournaments, leaderboard and more.
-This project is still in development.

 #### [TheDailyHack](https://github.com/migueldamota/thedailyhack)

 A open source platform for getting the latest news of [HackerNews](https://news.ycombinator.com) in EPUB (as a newspaper design).

-This project is still in development
+#### Vybr

+A open source client which connects Spotify, Tidal and more music services to one app.
+Listen to your music in one place.
+(Coming soon)